-The Gunnery School Case
+The Gunnery School

 By Sue Smith

 On June 17, 2011 Robert Reinhardt was sentenced on charges of sexual abuse brought by 4 students from the Gunnery.
 Reinhardt had earlier plead guilty to 3 counts of sexual abuse in the second degree, a serious felony, and one count of risk of injury to a minor, also a serious felony.
-All are the pleas involve mandatory sex offender registration.
+All the pleas involve mandatory sex offender registration.

 Reinhardt, a former dean of The Gunnery, is a sexual predator who gained the confidence of male students and then gradually groomed them to accept his sexual advances.
 Many of his victims had vulnerabilities that made them susceptible to manipulation.
 He sometimes maintained sexual relationships with multiple victims in the same time period and some of his predatory activities involved more than one victim at a time.
 Like many predators, Reinhardt maintained a collection of “trophies” of his conquests.
 In his case, it was boys' underwear.
 The prosecutor on the case was Terri Sonnemann of the Litchfield State’s Attorney’s office, who worked with investigators from the Connecticut State Police and the State’s Attorney’s office in putting the case together.